A Spatial Statistical Analysis of Socioeconomic Fertility Determinants: The Case of Contemporary China

 Both of the theoretical considerations are applied to case studies on three Chinese provinces.
 The results seem to support conventional wisdom that societal modernization drives down fertility rates.
 Meanwhile they provide evidence that certain implicit variables such as governmental population policies also exert significant influence.

 Feng, Hui Michael, "A Spatial Statistical Analysis of Socioeconomic Fertility Determinants: The Case of Contemporary China" (1995).
-Geography - Dissertations.
-Paper 73.
+Geography and the Environment - Dissertations.
+73.